The WhatsApp Business Platform with Twilio: Best Practices and FAQs

 - I’m getting error code 63020 when trying to send messages on WhatsApp.
 What should I do?

 Error 63020 indicates that you have yet to accept the invitation from Twilio to send messages on your behalf on the business.
-Please go to your FB Business Manager account and accept the invitation to be able to send and receive messages.
+Please go to your Meta Business Manager account and accept the invitation to be able to send and receive messages.

 - Everything went well until I started receiving error code 63018 when I try to send messages.
 Why?